samcofer/sol-eng-docker/README.md

  - `bash`
  - `python3` (on your PATH)

-Once done, you can run the following to check your environment:
+Once done, you can run the following (from a bash shell) to check your environment:
 ```
 make check
 ```